June 21 2022 0Comment

 Kyle Condon

-For more information, contact Kyle Condon on saint@intrigue.co.za, follow him on Twitter @investigatorsZA or visit www.investigators.co.za.
+For more information, contact Kyle Condon at saint@intrigue.co.za, follow him on Twitter @InvestigatorsZA, or visit www.investigators.co.za.

-About Kyle Condon: Kyle Condon – Grad of I.S (SA) is a founding member and Managing Director of D&K Management Consultants.
-This second-generation Private Investigation and Fraud prevention, and VIP Protection company assists businesses and individuals to handle various criminal and civil investigations.
-After more than 27 years in business, Kyle is regarded as one of the country’s leading minds on business crime and investigations.
-Kyle is a regular contributor to local newspapers and television news.
+About Kyle Condon: Kyle Condon – Grad of I.S (SA) is the founding member and Managing Director of D&K Management Consultants.
+This second-generation private investigation, fraud prevention, and VIP protection company assists businesses and individuals with a wide range of criminal and civil investigations.
+After more than 27 years in business, Kyle is regarded as one of South Africa’s leading minds on business crime and investigations.
 He is also the Regional Director (Africa) on the Council of International Investigators (CII).

 Write a Reply or Comment